hackhitchin/esp8266-co-uk/tutorials/how-to-push-code.md

 ## Notes on the file system

 One thing to note is that the file system on the Lua firmware is very basic.
-There are no directories and every file resides the root path.
+There are no directories and every file resides in the root path.

 Also bear in mind that space is limited and trying to push a file that is bigger than the space available will simply crash the firmware and the module will reboot.
 Lua compression tools may be needed if your project is complex.